CASE STUDY / FIREFLY HEALTH

 Contextual health intake and team selection after members understand their care model

-Integrated appointment scheduling as a natural final step in the onboarding experience
+Seamless handoff to appointment scheduling as a natural final step in the onboarding experience

 Validation & Testing